 Planting a Calla Lily in a Pot

-Calla lily (Zantedeschia aethiopica) is not a true member of the lily or Lilium family.
+The calla lily (Zantedeschia aethiopica) is not a true member of the lily or Lilium family.
 They are rhizomatous summer-blooming plants, which are commonly grown like other summer-blooming bulbs, such as canna or dahlia.
 Calla lily rhizomes, which look somewhat like small potatoes, are planted in spring after the danger of frost has passed.

-Another benefit of growing calla lilies in pots is that in garden beds in their ideal climate callas may naturalize, take over and even become invasive.
+Another benefit of growing calla lilies in pots is that in garden beds in their ideal climate callas may naturalize, take over, and even become invasive.
 Container grown callas are restricted to pots and cannot become invasive.

-In cooler climates, potted calla lilies can simply be deadheaded, treated for insects and then taken indoors for winter and grown as houseplants.
-Like other summer bulbs, calla lily rhizomes can also be dug up and stored in dry peat moss in a dry, dark location that does not get any cooler than 45 F. (7 C.).
+In cooler climates, potted calla lilies can simply be deadheaded, treated for insects, and then taken indoors for winter and grown as houseplants.
+Like other summer bulbs, calla lily rhizomes can also be dug up and stored in dry peat moss in a dry, dark location that does not get any cooler than 45 degrees F. (7 C.).

 How to Grow Calla Lilies in a Container